 Conducting a 30-day review allows you to gauge how an employee is feeling in their new position.
 Additionally, 30-day reviews allow you to:

 - Review employee performance.
 They don’t have much experience on the job at this point, but it’s best to review performance early and address potential roadblocks or warning signs.

 - Gauge the effectiveness of your onboarding process.
-Gathering feedback from new hires can improve your onboarding process.
+Gathering feedback from new hires about their onboarding experience can improve your onboarding process.

 - Understand what the employee thinks of the position and company.
 Early on in their tenure, you can get a feel for how the employee is enjoying their time with the company.

 - Assess employees goals.
 While they may not have thought about long-term goals, employees should have short-term goals when acclimating to their new role.